sofwerx/docker-maplab/README.md

 This likely requires a GLX direct/indirect X11 display to run.

 Please read the [GLX.md](GLX.md) file for instructions for your particular X11 display.

+Note: You may need to run `xterm` or some other X11 client app once on your mac to generate the `MIT_MAGIC_COOKIE` in `~/.Xauthority` for your XQuartz display.